Nikon D3 vs D850

-An illustration of the physical size and weight of the Nikon D3 and the Nikon D850 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D3 and the Nikon D850.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D3 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (28 percent) than the Nikon D3.
 Moreover, the D850 is markedly lighter (23 percent) than the D3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.